shah-in-boots/notes/docs/index.md

-# Notes

-Here are a collection of thoughts and notes on a variety of topics.
-I've used the [Obsidian](https://obsidian.md/) system for note taking in markdown, and collected these into topics as I read/write more.

-Current topic areas are:
+---
+tags: [toc, index]
+---

+Here is a collection of notes in a variety of areas of interest, organized to some degree by folders.
+The table of contents is below.

 - Electrocardiography
 - Neurocardiology